2024 SRM Social Science Workshop: Cooperative vs. Noncooperative Climate Interventions

 Event Details

-This workshop showcased some of the latest social science research related to solar radiation modification (SRM)--and this year, a common theme running throughout the workshop was the likely differences between collaborative management of potential SRM (maximizing its potential benefits while minimizing its risks) within a future climate change policy portfolio, versus more non-cooperative, piecemeal, "messy" SRM developments.
+Jointly hosted by RFF and the Harvard Solar Geoengineering Research Program, this workshop showcased some of the latest social science research related to solar radiation modification (SRM).
+This year, a common theme running throughout the workshop was the likely differences between collaborative management of potential SRM (maximizing its potential benefits while minimizing its risks) within a future climate change policy portfolio, versus more non-cooperative, piecemeal, "messy" SRM developments.

 Agenda